StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 ...

-TOMES tool is under active development by the [State Archives of North Carolina](http://archives.ncdcr.gov/) in conjunction with the [TOMES project team](https://www.ncdcr.gov/resources/records-management/tomes/team).
+The **tomes_tool** is under active development by the [State Archives of North Carolina](http://archives.ncdcr.gov/) in conjunction with the [TOMES project team](https://www.ncdcr.gov/resources/records-management/tomes/team).